theronhitchman/ordinary-differential-equations/_posts/2015-12-04-tricky-fps.md

 You should find that at some of the fixed points the linearization is of a degenerate type.
 Figure out what happens near those points anyway.
-(Perhaps look at higher order terms to understand the point, perhaps do numerial work and plot lots of solutions.)
+(Perhaps look at higher order terms to understand the point, perhaps do numerical work and plot lots of solutions.)